Bond University, Queensland, Australia

 Feature-length screenwriting and longform episodic television writing for undergraduates.

 “Drafting a Career,” “Spelling it Out”

 Curriculum focused on decision-making for screenwriters – the creative and business issues professionals face.
-Topics covered include speculative scripts, assignments for production companies, networks and studios, dealing with agents, managers and attorneys, pitching and collaboration.
+Topics covered included speculative scripts, assignments for production companies, networks and studios, dealing with agents, managers and attorneys, pitching and collaboration.

 “The Pen is Funnier Than the Swordfish”

 Ten-week comic essay-writing class.
-Each session featured a distinct style and/or point of view – memoir, satire, parody, first-person, third-person, inanimate object, delusional narrator, etc. Students read examples of classic and contemporary humor and are assigned corresponding weekly essays.
+Each session featured a distinct style and/or point of view – memoir, satire, parody, first-person, third-person, inanimate object, delusional narrator, etc. Students read examples of classic and contemporary humor and were assigned corresponding weekly essays.